 It is important that the personal information which we hold about you is accurate and current.
 Please keep us informed if your personal information changes.

 Where we need to collect personal information by law, or under the terms of a contract we have with you and you fail to provide that information when requested, we may not be able to perform our contract with you or we may be prevented from complying with our legal obligations.

 We hope that you won’t ever need to, but if you would like to complain about our use of your personal information, please contact us using the contact details set out below.

-You also have the right to lodge a complaint with the Information Commissioner’s Office (“ICO”) (the UK data protection regulator).
+You also have the right to lodge a complaint with the competent data protection authority.
+If you are located in the UK the competent data protection authority is the Information Commissioner’s Office (“ICO”) (the UK data protection regulator).
 For further information on your rights and how to complain to the ICO, please refer to the ICO website.

 Macmillan Publishers International Limited (trading as Priddy Books) is a company registered in England.
 Our company number is 02063302 and our registered office is at: Cromwell Place, Hampshire International Business Park, Lime Tree Way, Basingstoke, Hampshire, RG24 8YJ.